 Double smoked ham can be incredibly flavourful when prepared correctly.
 Purchasing a “fully cooked” or “ready to eat” ham allows you to add your own flavours to the meat whilst ensuring the meat is safe to eat.
-Although it may seem like there are a lot of steps for a ready-cooked ham, we guarantee that you won’t prepare a ham any other way after trying this recipe.
+Although it may seem like there are a lot of steps for a ready-cooked ham, we guarantee that you won’t prepare a ham following any other double smoked ham recipes after trying this recipe.

 Double Smoked Ham

 Typically, ham joints purchased from the store are already cured and smoked.
-Smoking the joint again can add a second layer of flavour that results in an incredibly tender and juicy ham joint you can pair with many other side dishes and recipes.
+Smoking the joint again can add a second layer of flavour that results in an incredibly tender and juicy ham joint you can pair with many other side dishes and double smoked ham recipes.

 Double smoked ham can be served in thick slices alongside potatoes and vegetable sides or added to other dishes like ham & potato soup.
 The opportunities to use your creativity are endless with this incredibly flavourful meat.
 We recommend pairing it with Smoked Scalloped Potatoes and Smoked Asparagus for a well-rounded family dinner.